-Acting as an arm of the Board of Directors, the functions of the Audit Committee are to:
+Acting as an arm of the Board, the functions of the Audit Committee are to:

 - 1. Periodically review, update and measure performance under the Audit Committee Charter approved by the Board.
-The Charter, as amended from time to time, shall be incorporated by reference into these Corporate Governance Guidelines. - 2.
+The Audit Committee Charter, as amended from time to time, shall be incorporated by reference into these Corporate Governance Guidelines. - 2.
 Satisfy itself that the outside and inside auditing and control systems and procedures are sufficient to protect the stockholders' interests. - 3.
-Serve as an informed voice on the Board of Directors in evaluating and supporting the financial and accounting groups of the Company. - 4.
+Serve as an informed voice on the Board-in evaluating and supporting the financial and accounting groups of the Company. - 4.
 Review the adequacy of the Company's financial and accounting policies and disclosures and approve changes therein. - 5.
 Be assured that the financial reports published or presented to the Board properly reflect the financial condition of the business. - 6.
 Review and evaluate policies and performance for compliance with applicable laws and regulations and the highest standards of business conduct. - 7.
-Review the independence and performance of the Company's internal and external auditors. - 8.
-Review and approve the adequacy of insurance coverage and loss prevention efforts.
+Review the independence and performance of the Company's internal and external auditors.